RoulaNtinou/Movies_Rental_Store-SQL/README.md

 | 1          | 792            |
 | 2          | 769            |

+> * Both stores offer a wide range of unique films, with store 1 having 792 unique titles and store 2 having 769.
-> The number of categories is 16.
+> * The number of categories is 16.
+>   The presence of 16 unique film categories suggests a diverse selection, catering to different tastes and preferences.

 6. We would like to understand the **replacement cost** of your films.